This meal is always a big hit with my toddler. It’s one of my husband’s favorite dinners. And Omni dinner guests really love it too!

 *I try not to use salt in my cooking and just serve it with some sea salt on the top since we taste salt from the taste buds on our tongue.
 This prevents unnecessary added sodium.
 But if you would like i would suggest adding 1/4-1/2 tsp of sea salt.

-**for the crockpot version use 1 tbs garlic powder and 1 tbs onion powder.
-Put everything in the crockpot and cook on high 5 to 6 hours.
+**for the CROCKPOT version you can sub the fresh garlic and onion for 1 Tbs garlic powder and 1 Tbs onion powder.
+Put everything in the crockpot and cook on high 4 to 5 hours.

-Instead of oil I water saute by heating my pan and then add a couple tbs water so it sizzles.
-Then add your diced onion.
+- Instead of oil I water saute by heating my pan and then add a couple Tbs ofwater so it sizzles.
+Then add the diced onion.
 Cook a few minutes.
 If your pan gets dry, just add a little more water.
 I keep a glass by the stove.

-Then add your garlic.
-I decided to saute in some of the canned coconut milk since fat can help the onion flavors bloom.
+- Then add your garlic.
+I decided to saute in some of the canned coconut milk since fat can help the onion and garlic flavors bloom.
 And we are using coconut milk anyway in this recipe.
 Other times, water works just fine.
 Or broth.

-Add the seasoning and a little more coconut milk.
+- Add the seasoning and the rest of the coconut milk.

-*i cooked my rice earlier in the day in my rice cooker and then just added a few tbs water and turned it back on warm to heat up for dinner.
+I cooked my rice earlier in the day in my rice cooker (takes about 1h 45min) and then just added a few tbs water and turned it back on warm to heat up for dinner.
+Or cook a couple hours before and keep it on warm setting.